 Drive to the site of the headquarters of the Chinese People’s Volunteer Army in the DPRK

-Visit Kaeson Youth Park (entry 2 euros, rides 3 to 5 euros extra each depending on how awesome they are).
+Visit Kaeson Youth Park (entry 15RMB or 2 euros, rides 20 to 40RMB extra each depending on how awesome they are).

 • Train in and out Beijing-Pyongyang-Beijing.
 Flights are extra.